 Lack of clean water and sanitation in places of conflict or displacement can cause diarrheal diseases like cholera, which has been cited as one of the leading causes of child mortality in refugee camps by the WHO.
 We look to provide water filters and access to clean water whenever and wherever communities express a need.

 The UN views access to recreation and play as a human right for children.
-We focus on STEM education outreach and building safe spaces for children like schools, playgrounds, and soccer fields.
+We focus on science, technology, engineering, art, and mathematics (STEAM) education outreach and building safe spaces for children like schools, playgrounds, and soccer fields.

 Working alongside healthcare professionals allows us to tackle problems collaboratively.
 Medical professionals often treat the symptoms of disease.
 Engineers can treat the cause.
 Only together can we solve health-related problems and achieve our joint goal of reducing suffering.